ksarica/VideoSlicePython/README.md

 # VideoSlicePython
-Video Slicing Project by using OpenCV library in Python.
+Video Slicing Project by frame using OpenCV library in Python.

 SAMPLE USAGE